 Count¶

-parameter requests the total number of items matching the current query (after filters, before paging).
+The count parameter requests the total number of items matching the current query (after filters, before paging).
 It's

 commonly used alongside pagination to display the total available results.